Harvesting and Processing

-- if you are applying for two items of machinery of £28,000 and £67,000, then we calculate 40 per cent at £11,200 and £26,800.
-This totals £38,000 so we will cap your grant at £35,000.
-However, if you make two applications, we will assess each separately and we will award grants for the first application of £11,200, and award a grant for the second application of £26,800.
+- if you are applying for two items of primary processing equipment of £48,000 and £97,000, then we calculate 40 per cent at £19,200 and £38,800.
+This totals £58,000 so we will cap your grant at £50,000.
+However, if you make two applications, we will assess each separately and we will award grants for the first application of £19,200, and award a grant for the second application of £38,800.
 Please note that if you opt to submit it in two applications, you may not get both applications approved as we will assess these as stand-alone applications that will be competing for our budgeted headroom against all other received applications for this option

-For 2017 onwards, the closing date will be 31 January for the submission of applications.
+One application round will normally be run each year with a closing date of 31 January for the submission of applications.

-Examples of what might qualify for grant aid are:
+Examples of what might qualify for grant aid under Aim 1 are:

 - equipment that will enable cost-effective small-scale mechanised harvesting operations in small, undermanaged conifer and broadleaved, predominantly farm, woodlands but with minimal environmental impact, e.g. small-scale thinnings harvesters, thinnings harvester heads, small-scale forwarders, forestry grabs and purpose-built forestry trailers

-- equipment to facilitate local timber primary processing at a non-industrial scale (excluding wood chipping)
+- equipment to facilitate local timber primary processing (i.e. sawmilling) at a non-industrial scale (excluding wood chipping)